alrojo/tensorflow-tutorial/README.md

 Unsupervised learning with autoencoder (AE) reconstructing the MNIST from only two latent variables.

 Optional reading material from [Hinton and Salakhutdinov](https://www.cs.toronto.edu/~hinton/science.pdf).

+## Credits

+These these exercises have been partially inspired by the Technical University of Denmark [Nvidia Summer Camp](https://github.com/DeepLearningDTU/nvidia_deep_learning_summercamp_2016) and [02456 deep learning](https://github.com/DeepLearningDTU/02456-deep-learning).